-Coral Fountain is an exceptionally versatile plant you should use in hanging baskets, containers, or singularly as an accent or specimen plant.
+Coral Firecracker plant is an exceptionally versatile plant you should use in hanging baskets, containers, or singularly as an accent or specimen plant.

-Its coral-red color is stunning when used in mass plantings.
+The coral-red color of its tubular flowers is stunning when used in mass plantings.

-It’s also an excellent choice grown alongside rock gardens or spilling over fences, retaining walls, and borders.
+It’s also an excellent choice grown alongside rock gardens or spilling over fences, retaining walls, and borders in full sun.

 Train the plant to grow up a trellis by tying it stems to supports.

 Firecracker plant is also an excellent choice to plant along the verge of streams and ponds, it’s salt tolerant so it’s an excellent addition to a seaside garden.